 It has already been recommended that the word "sovereign" be deleted throughout the whole Constitution.
+The experts of R.S. accepted that the word "sovereign" could not mean sovereign according to international law but that it was to be understood in the sense of "competent".
+Since this use is in accordance with Yugoslav tradition, they were reluctant to abandon the wording, though this is considered imperative by the Working Party.
 The words "in the joint interest" are also inappropriate because the competences of B.H. result from the Constitution of B.H. and it is not up to the R.S. to unilaterally decide on whether there is a joint interest justifying the competences of B.H.